Do Go On - 125 - The Legend of Bigfoot

 Right.

-It's not a feature length film nominated for an Oscar.
+But it's not a feature length film nominated for an Oscar.

 Oh.

-It's just a moving, it's just a film.
+It's just a moving.

 What a cruel way to find out.

-In some ways, you're less impressed by a feature film nominated for an Oscar versus an actual film of Bigfoot.
+In some ways you're less impressed by a feature film nominated for an Oscar versus an actual film of Bigfoot.

 Correct.